BBVA/kvm/README.md

 Generic container for launching a Virtual Machine inside a Docker container.

 Features:
+- Non libvirt dependant.
 - It uses QEMU/KVM to launch the VM directly with PID 1.
-- Non libvirt dependant.
 - It attaches to the VM as many NICs as the docker container has.
 - The VM gets the original container IPs.
-The container gets non-conflicting IPs
-- Uses macvtap tun devices for best network throughput
+- Uses macvtap tun devices for best network throughput.
+- Outputs serial console to stdio, thus visible using `docker logs`

 Partially based on [RancherVM](https://github.com/rancher/vm) project.